 Some Tips and Tricks For Your Raised Rubber Tire Lettering Installation.

 After your purchase of a Tire Lettering Kit, you want to make sure the installation goes flawlessly.
-There are a lot of videos on YouTube, tips on different message boards, and general information on our FAQ page.
-In this post, we will show you some of our installation hacks to get your Tire Stickers or Permanent Tire Lettering Kit to position well on the tire, and stay on for as long as possible.
+In this post, we will show you some of our installation hacks to get your Permanent Tire Lettering Kit to position well on the tire, and stay on for as long as possible.

 Acetone is the best solution for cleaning the tire of tire shine, road debris, and brake dust.
 Please be aware, when cleaning your tire, not to have the Acetone come in contact with your rim or fender, as it may damage the finish on the rim and paint.
 It is important to soak a clean, white rag in Acetone and wipe the tire in several different directions.
 Several passes may need to be done to get all of the surface contaminants off of the tire.
 You can purchase industrial grade Acetone from any general hardware store, including Home Depot and Lowe's.

 2) How Do I Place The Lettering on the Tire?

 Pre-positioning the unglued lettering on the tire is the first step in determining where your lettering should be finally glued down.
 Position the tire lettering onto the tire, using the outer curve (top side) of the tire decal to see the curve our design team used to create your DIY Tire Lettering Kit.
 Once you've found the place to glue the lettering down, use some blue painter's tape to hold the letters in place... then you can start gluing.